kottans/mock-repo/README.md

+# Hello everybody!
+Hi!
+My name is Yaroslav.
+Im 20 years old.
+Im studing in Ivan Franko National University of Lviv.
+I found a lot of buddies and it`s cool.

 Hello everybody!
 My name is Ivan.
 I'm glad to join Kottans and looking forward to starting our journey in the world of Front-End!